syncfusion-content/extension-docs/Extension/WPF-Extension/Template-Studio.md

 I> The Syncfusion<sup style="font-size:70%">&reg;</sup> WPF Template Studio is available from v23.1.36.

-N> WPF Template Studio works seamlessly with Visual Studio 2017 or later.
-For the Visual Studio 2015 or lower versions, it is recommended to use a [WPF project template](https://help.Syncfusion.com/wpf/visual-studio-integration/create-project).

 Create the Syncfusion<sup style="font-size:70%">&reg;</sup> WPF project using the Visual Studio Project Template by following the provided steps.